 - Some players don't like the new Fever system in DJMAX Portable Clazziquai Edition and Black Square, because they lack the distracting tinting of the playfield when you get a x3 Fever or more going, the x5 Fever mode in both games doesn't cause your speed multiplier to increase, and the x7 Fever mode only causes it to do so when you hit x7.
 Some even go as far as to wish that the x7 Fever feature had two increases in speed multiplier.
 It Doesn't Have Fake Difficulty, So It Sucks.

 - Mario Mix was blasted by fans and critics for being easier than the other DDR games in the franchise, including the highest difficulty level.
 Some believed the lowered difficulty was to appeal to the younger Nintendo fan audience.

 - DanceDanceRevolution (2013) introduces a major change to the combo system: Goods now increment combo instead of breaking it.
 Many players were unhappy as it devalued Full Combos.
-Ironically, it's casual, low-to-mid-level players who complain about this, as a lot of the top-ranking players, particularly those who get Perfect Full Combos (or at least close to them) on a regular basis, argue that since it doesn't affect score, it's not a particularly game-breaking change, and the game still recognizes what are now called "Great Full Combos" (a Full Combo with no judgements below Great).
+Ironically, it's casual, low-to-mid-level players who complain about this, as a lot of top-ranking players, particularly those who get Perfect Full Combos (or at least close to them) on a regular basis, argue that since it doesn't affect score, it's not a particularly game-breaking change, and the game still recognizes what are now called "Great Full Combos" (a Full Combo with no judgements below Great).

 - Cytus was criticized for its exceptionally lenient window for a "Perfect" judgement.
 The devleopers responded by adding two different kinds of Perfects: A perfect-Perfect and a slightly-off Perfect, with the former being used for a harder scoring system referred to as TP.

 - Popn Music Lapistoria rebalances the scoring system so that GREAT and GOOD judgements are now worth more pointsnote .
 This has made many players exceptionally unhappy.
 Some feel that the change in scoring ratios would've been bad regardless of whether they were made stricter or looser, as it completely skewers the scoring scale and makes it very hard to compare scores from older games with scores made on Lapistoria.

 Role Playing Game